JODI N. LICHT, PSY.D.

 Natasha has a Master of Business Administration with a concentration in Marketing from Clark University in Worcester, MA and Bachelors of Arts (B.A.) in Communication, Music (Minor) from the University of Delaware.
 Prior to joining LIM College, Natasha worked at Queens College as the Program Director for the Disability Student Support Services TRIO Grant.
 In this position Natasha oversaw the operations, services, activities, and budget of the grant for enrolled students with disabilities.
 Prior to working at Queens College, Natasha worked for Urban Strategies as the Site Director.
 There she provided a variety of services to children to assist with their day to day living.
 Currently, Natasha also mentors high school students to help them with their pursuit of higher education.

-Ms. Jones is the Counseling & Accessibilitys Services Coordinator at LIM College.
-Ms. Jones received her Bachelor of Arts (B.A.) in Psychology from the University of Hawaii.
+Ms. Jones is the Counseling and Accessibility Services Manager at LIM College.
+Ms. Jones received her Bachelor of Arts (B.A.) in Psychology from the University of Hawaii and has her Master of Public Health Nutrition from New York University.
 Prior to joining LIM College, Ms. Jones worked at Contemporary Guidance Services as a Job Developer helping adults with developmental and learning disabilities find and maintain employment.
 Ms. Jones also worked as a Day Habilitation Counselor at City Access New York, a non-profit organization that assists adults with disabilities with their participation in schools and in the community.
 At that employment, Ms. Jones assisted with the content and delivery of the program to the diverse needs of people with disabilities as well as teaching math, reading, physical therapy and social skills.
 Before working with adults with special needs, Ms. Jones worked for several years as a Sales Manager at Diesel.
 At Diesel, Ms. Jones developed, trained and supervised the sales force, maintained inventory procedures and worked to maximize merchandising efforts.